Theory of the Room-Temperature QHE in Graphene: The Room Temperature QHE

-We now examine the data shown in {\bf Fig.\,\ref{2}}.
-We first observe that the right-left symmetry is broken.
-In Section~\ref{sec2} we saw that ``electrons'' and ``holes'' move in different channels with different masses, which means a broken symmetry.
-The applied gate voltage induce the conduction electrons and hence changes the Fermi surface.
-A relatively high voltage 20\,V may bring the system to the van Hove singularity points in the neighborhood of which the conductn electron densities are high.
-We believe that this is where the prominent QHE is observed.
-We note that such discussions are possible only with the rectangular unit cell model, and not with the WS unit cell model.
+We now examine the data shown in {Figure~\ref{2}}.
+We first observe that the right-left symmetry is broken. ``Electrons'' and ``holes'' move in different channels with different masses, breaking symmetry.
+The applied gate voltage induce the surface conduction electrons and hence changes the Fermi surface.
+A relatively high voltage 20\,V may bring the system to the van Hove singularity points in the neighborhood of which the conduction electron densities are high.
+This is where the prominent QHE is observed.
+We note that such discussions are possible only with the rectangular unit cell model, and not with the WS unit cell model, which predicts a gapless semiconductor with the electron-hole symmetry: $m_1=m_2$, $\varepsilon_1=\varepsilon_2$.

-We wish to derive the quantization rule\,(\ref{2}).
-Let us first consider the case: $P=0$.
+We wish to derive the quantization rule in Eq.\,(\ref{2}).
+Let us first consider the case of $P=1$.
 The QHE requires a BEC of c-bosons.
 Its favorable environment is near the van Hove singularities, where the Fermi surface changes its curvature sign.
 For graphene, this happens when the 2D Fermi surface just touches the Brillouin zone boundary and ``electrons" or ``holes" are abundantly generated.
-It is difficult to predict what set of points, where the QHE occur.
-However, the quantization rule given by Eq.\,(\ref{2}) is realized if the c-bosons are formed by the phonon exchange attraction from a pair of like-charge c-fermions, each containing a conduction electron and two (2) fluxons.
-We postulate that each c-fermion has the effective charge $e$:
+The quantization rule given by Eq.\,(\ref{2}) is realized if the c-bosons are formed from a pair of like-charge c-fermions, each containing a conduction electron and two (2) fluxons.
+By assumption, {\it each c-fermion has the effective charge $e$}: